xapple/waste_flow/README.md

 ## Installing

-`forest_puller` is a python package and hence is compatible with all operating systems: Linux, macOS and Windows.
+`waste_flow` is a python package and hence is compatible with all operating systems: Linux, macOS and Windows.
 The only prerequisite is python3 which is often installed by default.
 Simply type the following on your terminal:

     $ pip3 install --user waste_flow